Income inequality trend around the world

 This study does not consider more recent changes (2019-2020) in income inequality due to data availability.
 Effects of phenomena like the COVID-19 pandemic may likely have a strong effect on income inequality trends around the world.

-- Tools: Python (pandas, numpy, matplotlib, seaborn, geopandas), Jupyter Notebook.
+- Tools: Python (pandas, numpy, matplotlib, seaborn, geopandas).

 - Related documents and code: HERE